bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 47°
+- 48°
-- Breezy and Mostly Cloudy
+- Breezy and Partly Cloudy
-- 72% humidity
+- 71% humidity
-- 16 mph wind
+- 17 mph wind
-- 70% cloud cover
+- 41% cloud cover
-- 34 AQI 🟩
+- 33 AQI 🟩
 - 0.27 inches of rain in the past 24 hours